-We also report various quantiles of average revenues per lawyer across offices in our sample.
+In the left part of Table 3, we report various quantiles of average revenues per lawyer across offices in our sample.
 Comparing these to our marginal cost estimates foreshadows our estimate of θ below, which is identified by the ratio of the marginal cost and average benefit of leverage.
 Average revenues per lawyer are about \$247,000, but the distribution of average revenues per lawyer is highly skewed across offices.
-Multiplying revenues per lawyer at each office by one minus our estimate of the overhead share of revenues (derived for each office from the coefficients on revenues in Table 1 - some revenues are "pass-through" expenses) gives an estimate of the average benefits of leverage.
-The quantiles of the average benefits distribution are 40-60% higher than our estimates of marginal cost, foreshadowing that there are not constant returns to leverage: θ will be less than one.
+Multiplying revenues per lawyer at each office by one minus our estimate of the overhead share of revenues (as discussed in the Appendix, some revenues at law firms are "pass-through" expenses) gives an estimate of the average benefits of leverage.
+Our lower bound estimates of marginal costs are at least 50% of average revenues at each quantile of their respective distributions.
+This foreshadows our conclusion that the returns to hierarchy will be considerable - our estimate of θ will greatly exceed zero.